Omikhleia/omikhleia-sile-packages/examples/README.md

 It is used as a "sample test" for the **omibook** class and related packages.

+## Decorated colophons

+A demonstration of the **colophon** package, as we did not want to show all these big examples in the main documentation.
+The text is somewhat nonsensical, with bits of actual explanations mixed with random quotes.

 ## Examples for the TEI dictionary class and package

 A small XML (TEI) lexicon (Almaqerin-French) and the corresponding PDF, to